BrucesTours.ca - guided tours in Nova Scotia Canada

 At the entrance to St. Margaret's Bay is the village of Peggys Cove.
 It is a working fishery village, a famous tourist attraction, and one of the most photographed locations in Canada.

-At Peggys Point there has been a lighthouse since 1868, the present lighthouse was built in 1915 and has Canada's only post office in a lighthouse.
+At Peggys Point there has been a lighthouse since 1868.
+The present lighthouse was built in 1914.

 A famous resident of Peggys Cove was William de Garthe, an artist and sculptor.
 He created a 30m/100' carving in the granite out-crop in his yard that took ten years and depicts the fishery and the legendary Peggy-of-the-Cove.